An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Applications to self-reciprocal polynomials

 \subsection{Comparison with classical results}

-A necessary and sufficient condition for all roots of $P(x) \in \C[x]$ to lie on $T$ is that $P(x)$ is self-inversive (i.e. $P(x)=x^{\deg P}\overline{P(1/\bar{x})}$) and that all roots of the derivative $P'(x)$ lie in or on $T$ (Gauss--Lucas~\cite{Lucas74}, Schur~\cite{Schur17}, Cohn~\cite{Cohn22}).
+A necessary and sufficient condition for all roots of $P(x) \in \C[x]$ to lie on $T$ is that $P(x)$ be {\bf self-inversive} (i.e., $P(x)=x^{\deg P}\overline{P(1/\bar{x})}$) and that all roots of the derivative $P'(x)$ lie inside or on $T$ (Gauss--Lucas~\cite{Lucas74}, Schur~\cite{Schur17}, Cohn~\cite{Cohn22}).
 If $P(x)$ is a self-inversive polynomial, $P'(x)$ has no zeros on $T$ except at the multiple zeros of $P(x)$ (\cite[Lemma (45.2)]{Marden66}).
-Therefore, a necessary and sufficient condition for all roots of the self-inversive polynomial $P(x) \in \C[x]$ to be simple roots on $T$ is that all the roots of $P'(x)$ lie inside $T$ and has no zeros on $T$.
-The following classical result is quite useful to check the later condition.
+Therefore, a necessary and sufficient condition for all roots of the self-inversive polynomial $P(x) \in \C[x]$ to be simple and on $T$ is that all the roots of $P'(x)$ lie inside $T$.
+The following classical result is quite useful for checking this condition. \begin{theorem} Let $Q(x)=a_0x^n+a_1x^{n-1}+\cdots+a_n$ be a complex polynomial of degree $n$.
+Let $D_n(Q)$ be the $2n \times 2n$ matrix